Give by Going

 We thought we were exploring landscapes, mapping routes, and learning the history of the range.

-The truth is that we were simply meeting people, spending time with them, and being invited back again.
+In reality we were meeting people, spending time with them, and being invited back again.

 Over time, those relationships came to define the work.